coldbox-modules/cbcsrf/readme.md

 		// If you do not want expiring tokens, then set this value to 0 rotationTimeout : 30,
-		// Enable the /cbcsrf/generate endpoint to generate cbcsrf tokens for secured users. enableEndpoint : false
+		// Enable the /cbcsrf/generate endpoint to generate cbcsrf tokens for secured users. enableEndpoint : false,
+		// The WireBox mapping to use for the CacheStorage cacheStorage = "CacheStorage@cbstorages"
 	}
 };
 ```

-This module also relies on the cbstorages module which also requires a structure in moduleSettings.
+This module also relies on the cbstorages module which also requires a structure in `moduleSettings`.
 Find the updated documentation here: https://github.com/coldbox-modules/cbstorages#settings

 ## Mixins